Shadow of a Doubt (1991 film): Production

-The film was shot in Santa Rosa, California, the same town as the original.
+The film was shot in Santa Rosa, California and the nearby city Petaluma, the same setting as the original.
 Writer John Gay added a new opening scene where Uncle Charlie seduces and murders widow Terese Mathewson.
 "When you look at the original film, 10 minutes into it there isn't any doubt that Uncle Charlie is the killer," said Gay.
 "Since there isn't any doubt to begin with, the drama is in the girl's reaction and the family's reaction to Uncle Charlie.
 So I thought it would be interesting to see him do this thing."